 Now that summer is nearly here, the weather is perfect for exploring the natural wonders that North America has to offer.
 The United States and Canada have some of the most beautiful national parks in the world, attracting millions of locals and tourists each and every year.
-Parks Canada also announced that national parks across the country will be free of charge on Free Admission Day, which makes this summer the best time to take advantage of the perk.
+As June is Recreation and Parks Month, what better time to get outdoors and experience these natural wonders?

 To get you excited about the natural grandeur of our parks, here are 8 of the most beautiful national parks in North America.

 The Grand Canyon is truly aptly named.
 This natural attraction, which was carved out by the Colorado River in Arizona, is 277 miles long, up to 18 miles wide, and one mile deep.
 According to Northern Arizona University, the Grand Canyon sees over five million visitors every year.
 While most tourists simply partake in casual sightseeing, hiking, running, rafting, and helicopter tours are also popular.
 If you are an avid runner, the Grand Canyon Ultra Marathon, a 78-mile race that lasts over 24 hours, is a once-in-a-lifetime experience.

 Located in the western Sierra Nevada of California, Yosemite National Park is one of the most popular sites in the world.
 Full of lush sequoia groves, waterfalls, mountains, glaciers, and more, almost 95% of the park is designated to natural wilderness.
 Open year-round and featuring numerous activities made available through the National Park services (such a stargazing, tours, rafting, and more), Yosemite also offers a variety of hikes for all skill levels.